Health officials warn of COVID-19 resurgence

 Dr. Theresa Tam said Tuesday the public has a vital role to play in helping health agencies limit the spread of the virus.

-"The challenge we face now is to stay the course no matter how weary we may feel," Tam told a news briefing.
+"The challenge we face now is to stay the course no matter how weary we may feel," Tam told a news briefing in Ottawa.

 She made a special appeal to young Canadians, saying COVID-19 levels won't return to a slow burn without their help, given the incidence has been highest among people age 20 to 39 since late June.